-Chronic pain in the UK is a massive problem with around 20% of adults suffering from pain that is persistent and defies tissue healing times.
-The cost to society is huge and the quality of life of those patients, as well as those of those closest to them, severely affected.
+Chronic pain in the UK is a massive problem with around 20% of adults suffering from pain that does not go away.
+The cost to society is huge and the quality of life of those patients as well as those of those closest to them severely affected.

-It is now recognised that the most effective way to treat chronic pain is in a multidisciplinary centre using the experience of experts in Pain Medicine, Physiotherapy, Functional Rehabilitation and Clinical Psychology, all working closely together to manage each aspect of the problem.
+It is well accepted now that the most effective way to treat chronic pain is in a multidisciplinary centre using the experience of experts in Pain Medicine, Physiotherapy, Functional Rehabilitation and Clinical Psychology.

-Experts in this field also agree that the most effective approach to the treatment of persistent pain should include not only the patient’s medical and physical problems, but also the psychological aspects of pain (how it interacts with our moods and emotions) as well as the impact that this has on our social interaction (work productivity, personal life and ability to function as an individual in society).
+Experts in this field also agree that the most effect approach to the long term treatment of pain should include, not only the patient’s medical and physical problems but also the psychological aspects of pain (how it interacts with our moods and emotions) as well as the impact that this then has on our social function (work life, personal life and ability to function as an individual in society).
 We call this the biopsychosocial model.

-We are able to provide this integrated service all under one roof at our main centre in Aldgate where medical imaging, including MRI, ultrasound and x-ray, is also available if needed.
+We are able to provide this service all under one roof at our main centre in Aldgate where medical imaging including MRI, ultrasound and x-ray is also available if needed.